nicolosponziello/background-remover-script/README.md

 Then create an "out" folder where the converted images will be located.
 The script will take all the images in src folder, convert them and put into out folder.
+The two folders need to be at the same level of the script.

 Simply run the script and enjoy!

+Todos:
+- pass backgorund color as a parameter
+- pass src and out folder as a parameter